use-ink/ink/ARCHITECTURE.md

 * `ink_lang_ir`: Defines everything the procedural macro needs in order to parse, analyze and generate code for ink! smart contracts.
 * `ink_lang_codegen`: Generates Rust code from the ink!
 IR.

+## Building ink! contracts

+While you can build an ink! smart contract with just `cargo build`, we recommend using our build tool [`cargo-contract`](https://github.com/paritytech/cargo-contract).
+It automatically compiles for the correct WebAssembly target architecture and uses an optimal set of compiler flags.

 ## Allocator